 There were no material changes in our internal control over financial reporting during the year ended December 31, 2023 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
 As a result of the COVID-19 pandemic, certain employees began working remotely in March 2020.
-We have not identified any material changes in our internal control over financial reporting as a result of these changes to the working environment, in part because our internal control over financial reporting was designed to operate in a remote working environment.
+We have not identified any material changes in our internal control over financial reporting as a result of these changes to the working environment, in part because our internal control over financial reporting environment.
 We are continually monitoring and assessing our remote working arrangements to determine any potential impact on the design and operating effectiveness of our internal controls over financial reporting